whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-17-SLAE-Analyzing-Shellcode.md

      const char * envp[] = 0x00000000 =>
          none;
 ) =  0;
+whitecr0wz@SLAE:~/assembly/assignments/Assignment_5/dissect2$
 ```

 #### Conclusion (Shellcode #2)

-Indeed we may see with this text that /bin/sh is being executed with the argument /bin/id being parsed.
-Furthermore, if paying close attention, we might notice the string ``` call 0x1``` followed by the PUSH EDI instruction ("-c"), this could mean that the argument is being loaded from a variable.
+Interesting, execve is being executed.
+In addition with this, EBX is being given the value of /bin/sh whereas EDI is receiving the value of "-c".
+Even more so, we can comprehend
+from this output that the following argument "/bin/id" is being called from a variable through the instruction "call 0x1", finally pushing the order in reverse and saving the
+address in ECX.
+This just shows the real power of Libemu, capable of dissecting a complete shellcode with no issues within a simple output and even filtering those bytes which
+would mangle the output.

 ### Code